shsagir/play-area-sync/docs/quirks.md

 ### pecl_http

 The PHP extension `HTTP` from PECL is enabled by default.
-The classes `HttpRequest`, `HttpRsponse` and `HttpMessage` are very handy replacement for curl and alike.
+The classes `HttpRequest`, `HttpResponse` and `HttpMessage` are very handy replacement for curl and alike.
 The downside: it breaks CakePHP in some cases.
 You can disable the extension in your Settings -> Extensions tab of your App.

 ### Available locales